Supitto/BugBountyDirectory/README.md

 # GUI

-You can access this graphically using the following link https://raw.githubusercontent.com/Supitto/BugBountyDirectory/main/out/latest.json
+You can access this graphically using the following link **Still Need To Creat A Link**

 # Programatic Access

 You can use this repo to automate you Bug Bounty pipelines.
-To do that, you can use the latest.json file.
+To do that, you can use the [latest.json](https://raw.githubusercontent.com/Supitto/BugBountyDirectory/main/out/latest.json) file.
 It will be updated daily.

 # Help Wanted